luhmann/tutorial-ng2-weather-app/steps/002-project-setup.md

 `./e2e/app.e2e-spec.ts` - This file contains the actual assertions you want to run within the UI.
 As you can see it imports and uses the Page Object-files to get its test-subjects.

-`./node_modules` - This is the standard-folder all the dependencies specified in `package.json` will be installed into.
+`./node_modules` - This is the standard-folder all the dependencies specified in `package.json` are installed into.

-`./src` - This folder contains all your application-code, plus all configs and assets that are needed at runtime
+`./src` - This folder contains all your application-code, plus all configs and assets that are needed at runtime.

 `.angular-cli.json` - This is the configuration for the `angular-cli`-tool.
 The official documentation for this file is very thin.
-Accept it as given for now.
+Accept it as a given for now.

 `.editorconfig` - This small file is very important to ensure that all members of a project-team use the same configuration when it comes to the configuration of their IDEs.
 It defines for example if a press on the TAB-key creates tabs or spaces and how many spaces an indent is.
 Your IDE needs to support these files and with some IDEs you might need a plugin.